ThorD125/chrome-extension-for-a-thesis/thor-demeester-bap-Tedtalk-chrome-extension.md

 Before i start explaining the exploits
 </small>

-note: there are some things we need to get fimiliar with:
+note: there are some things we need to get familiar with:

 ---